LadyDarknes/League-Offsets/readme.md

 ![Tool](https://img.shields.io/badge/Tool-IDA%20Pro%209.3-orange?style=flat-square)
 ![Status](https://img.shields.io/badge/Status-Up%20to%20date-brightgreen?style=flat-square)

+star for support :)⭐

-RVA offsets, AOB patterns, and struct layouts extracted manually from the live binary.
+RVA offsets, AOB patterns, and struct layouts extracted manually from the league.
 All reversing is my own work.
 AI was only used for table formatting.

 </div>